Lawrenceville, Georgia: History

 Lawrenceville was incorporated by an act of the Georgia General Assembly on December 15, 1821.
 This makes Lawrenceville the second oldest city in the metropolitan Atlanta area.
 The city is named after Commodore James Lawrence, commander of the frigate Chesapeake during the War of 1812.
 Lawrence, a native of New Jersey, is probably best known today for his dying command, "Don't give up the ship!"
 William Maltbie, the town's first postmaster, suggested the name of "Lawrenceville."

 In 1821, a permanent site for the county courthouse was selected and purchased, the four streets bordering the square were laid out along with other streets in the village, and a public well was dug.
 Major Grace built the first permanent courthouse, a brick structure, in 1823–24 for a cost of $4,000.
 The courthouse presently on the square was constructed in 1885.

-During the Civil War, Gwinnett County voted against secession.
-The county seat of Lawrenceville sent three delegates who unanimously voted against it.
-This was due to a low slave population with a ratio of 4 whites to 1 slave.
-Lawrenceville helped contribute to the Confederate war effort.
-The Lawrenceville Manufacturing Company, a cotton mill built in the 1850s, produced completed textile products such as uniforms.
-Although Lawrenceville would see no battles throughout the war, the city would be targeted by General Sherman's famous March to the Sea, falling to frequent raids.
-The Lawrenceville Manufacturing Company would be burned down by Union soldiers, causing a serious blow to the city's commercial sector.
-By the end of the war, half of the wealth of Lawrenceville was lost by the Civil War.
+Most of Lawrenceville's residents farmed cotton.

+During the tumultuous era of the Civil War, Gwinnett County stood as a notable exception, casting its vote against secession.
+At the heart of this dissent was Lawrenceville, the county seat, which dispatched three delegates to represent its staunch opposition to secession.
+This resistance stemmed partly from the county's unique demographic makeup, characterized by a relatively low slave population, where the ratio of whites to slaves stood at four to one.

+Despite its initial reluctance to join the secessionist cause, Lawrenceville found itself drawn into the conflict, as it rallied to support the Confederate war effort.
+The bustling town was home to the Lawrenceville Manufacturing Company, a prominent cotton mill established in the 1850s.
+This mill played a vital role in producing essential textile goods, including uniforms, to supply the Confederate army.

+While Lawrenceville itself remained untouched by the direct clashes of battle, it was not spared the ravages of war.
+The infamous March to the Sea led by General Sherman brought the conflict to its doorstep.
+The town became a target for frequent raids by Union forces, disrupting daily life and instilling fear among its inhabitants.